nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Delete an expenditure: `deleteout`

-> Delete an entry from your list of tracked expenditure.
+> Deletes an entry from your list of tracked expenditure.

 Format: `deleteout /g GROUP_INDEX /u USER_INDEX /r EXPENDITURE_INDEX`